moonR2/FN-Tools/README.md

 * Force FULL-SCREEN MODE
 * Allows enable the read-only property to the config file
 * Record your session game stats (Only available for pc at the moment)
+* Take control of Fortnite with fast and safe edit of your configuration file.

 More features coming!!